Welcome to Mariners!

 News & Events

-Alaskan King Crab Legs are Back at Mariner’s for a Limited Time!
+Alaskan King Crab Legs are Back at Mariner’s on Wednesday and Saturday!
 Order a full pound as your entree or add a half pound to any one of our fabulous steaks.
 Come out soon and enjoy the succulent sweet deliciousness that will take the chill out of any fall day!

 Mariner’s 48th Anniversary Celebration